ericorain/netscud/docs/_build/html/_sources/Tutorial.rst.txt

 Tutorial
 ####################

-This tutorial is made of examples to learn gradually how to use asynchronous SSH programming for network device (i.e. network switches or routers) with netscud.
+In this tutorial section you will find examples of codes to learn gradually how to use asynchronous SSH programming for network devices (i.e. network switches or routers) with netscud.

 Simple command
 **************